will-break-it/wallet-architecture/docs/01-Stream-api.md

 ## Message Types

 We distinguish between _client-sent_ and _server-sent_ messages.
-Client messages define a message `type` , whereby server-sent messages follow the aggregated, compound message structure explained above.
+Client messages are typed messages.
+Each message defines a `type`, whereby server-sent messages follow the aggregated, compound message structure explained above.
 An index of client message types and server-sent message parts is detailed [here](./messages/index.md).

 ## Keep Alive/ Heartbeat Messages